portworx/px-docs/cloud/azure/aks.md

 ### Create the AKS cluster
-Create the AKS cluster using either by CLI or Azure Portal as per [create an AKS steps](https://docs.microsoft.com/en-us/azure/aks/).
-After AKS cluster created, Please make sure and verify that you meet the [minimum requirements](/#minimum-requirements), Portworx recommends a minimum cluster size of 3 nodes.
+Create the AKS cluster using either by Azure CLI or Azure Portal as per [AKS docs page](https://docs.microsoft.com/en-us/azure/aks/).

 ###  Attach Data Disk to Azure VM
 Follow the instructions from Azure documentation [How to attach a data disk to a Linux VM in the Azure portal